Call for a Free Quote 01733 973 038

 Following the report, Parliament held a crucial debate on 16 May centred on WASPI compensation.
 During this debate, MPs including Patricia Gibson called for the delivery of prompt compensation.

 However, Rishi Sunak’s announcement then came of a General Election to be held on 4 July.
 It meant that frustrated WASPI campaigners faced more waiting and delays as the dissolution of Parliament took place on 30 May ahead of the election.
-They were then faced with a wait for the next government to make a decision.
+They were then faced with a wait for the new Labour government to make a decision.

 “Just as money has rightly been found for the victims of the Post Office and infected blood scandals, the awful position 1950s women have been put in must be recognised and compensation paid.”